srhdavis/MyPortfolio/README.md

 # MyPortfolio
 Stacy RH Davis

-This Portfolio contains my work as a Management Information Systems student at Oklahoma State University.
+# This Portfolio contains my work as a Management Information Systems student at Oklahoma State University.

-Projects in this portfolio are 100% my work, but some may be similar in style and feel to other individuals as they were completed as part of class assignments.
+Prescriptive models were built by identifying problem variables, converting them into linear algebraic equations, and imputing them into Excel Solver.